Amish prepare for annual hospital benefit auction

 “Number one, it’s for a good cause, and number two, it’s fun,” he said.
 “It’s an Amish event, but there’s a lot of non-Amish people who go to it.”

-“The other good part is, there’s tons of good food,” Whiting added.
-“Old-fashioned homemade ice cream, guys flipping chickens on an open fire grill, and the Amish are famous for their baked goods.
+“The other good part is there’s tons of good food,” Whiting added.
+“Old-fashion homemade ice cream, guys flipping chickens on an open fire grill, and the Amish are famous for their baked goods.
 This is a big, big deal for them.”

-Hougelman said every Amish family in the area will donate their time to work at the auction and share their talents.
+Hougelman said every Amish family in the area will donate their time, work the auction and share their talents.

 “They make, grow or build something for the auction and this will donate money to help these families in need,” she said.
 “That’s the way of the Amish.”